Tag Archives: Cardinal Michael Logue

 More than a year after the ceremony, Bishop Michael Fogarty of Ennis, County Clare, wrote to Monsignor Hagan and asked that he tell Pope Benedict XV “how marvelous it was” that the July 11 ceasefire in Ireland began on Plunkett’s feast day.
 Fogarty added, “the truce is a relief though peace not a foregone conclusion.”12

 Plunkett was canonized on Oct 12, 1975, the first Irish saint since St. Lawrence O’Toole in 1225.
 An estimated 12,000 Irish, many waving tricolors, packed into St. Peter’s Square.
-A pastoral letter from the Irish Bishops Conference cited Plunkett as “an example in these troubled times”–six years into The Troubles in Northern Ireland–for his work for reconciliation.”13
+In Northern Ireland, sectarian violence raged for the sixth year.
+A pastoral letter from the Irish Bishops Conference cited Plunkett as “an example in these troubled times” of someone who worked for reconciliation between communities and “played the part of peacemaker.”13

 Today in Ireland, more than a dozen parishes, another dozen primary schools, plus sports venues and teams, streets and roads, and an Aer Lingus airplane, are named after Saint Oliver Plunkett.
 Lean more from the National Shrine to Saint Oliver Plunkett at St. Peter’s Church, Drogheda.